emberjs/website/source/guides/router_primer.md

     connectOutlets:  function(router, context){...}

-`connectOutlets` is always passed one argument by default: the router itself &endash; the selfsame router in which the method is defined!
+`connectOutlets` is always passed one argument by default: the router itself &ndash; the selfsame router in which the method is defined!
 When inside `connectOutlets`, if one neds to access other controllers, one should use the `router.get('someController')` pattern.
 Ember lazily loads many of its components during its bootstrap process.
 While